MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Results

 We have shown that the cylindrical simulations exhibit considerably different temporal magnetic activity from the Cartesian simulation.
 In order to understand the difference, we examine the volume averaged variation rates of the magnetic energy (equations \ref{eq:BengR} -- \ref{eq:Bengz} and Table \ref{tab:dB2} in Section \ref{sec:evB}) of the cylindrical case with $H_0/R_0=0.1$ and the Cartesian case in Figure \ref{fig:dB2tot}.
 Although some terms, e.g., $[z\Rightarrow _{_z}~\, \phi]$ and $[R\Rightarrow _{_{_R}}~\, \phi]$ of the cylindrical case and $[x\Rightarrow _{_x}~\, z]$ and $[y\Rightarrow _{_y}~\, z]$ in the Cartesian case, exhibit relatively large time variability, most of the terms show rather time-steady behavior; at least the sign of each term is almost unchanged during the simulation time.

 We illustrate all these $[i\Rightarrow _{_k}~\, j]$ terms averaged between $t=25$ and $300$ rotations (equation (\ref{eq:tave})) in ``triangle diagrams'' (Figure \ref{fig:Triangle01}), where the result of the cylindrical case with $H_0/R_0=0.01$ is also presented here.
-We note that the sum of numerical values from all four arrows entering each $B_i$ is $\approx 0$, which indicates that the quasi-steady-state condition is well satisfied if we take the temporal averages over sufficiently long time.
+We note that, when the steady-state condition is satisfied, the sum of numerical values from all four arrows entering each $B_i$ is $0$.
+Figure \ref{fig:Triangle01} indicates that, while this is approximately satisfied in these three cases, the sums yield tiny positive values.
+For example, the cylindrical case with $H_0/R_0=0.1$ gives $\partial_t \ln [B_R^2]=0.028$, $\partial_t \ln [B_{\phi}^2]=0.21$, and $\partial_t \ln [B_z^2]=0.20$ (rotation$^{-1}$).
+These values are much larger than those expected from the small increase in $B_i^2$ during the time averaged period between $t=25$ and 300 rotations (Figure \ref{fig:alphaM_tevol}).
+Therefore, the net increase in $B_i^2$ by the positive $\partial_t \ln [B_i^2] $ is considered to be compensated by the numerical dissipation of the magnetic fields in a sub-grid scale; in other words, this analysis can quantify the numerical dissipation of magnetic fields in ideal MHD simulations (see also Section \ref{sec:substructure} for discussion on the magnetic diffusion in the ideal MHD condition).

 The variation rates of the two cylindrical cases are similar to each other, but they are very different from those in the Cartesian case (Figure \ref{fig:Triangle01}).
 This indicates that the physical properties of the magnetic evolution in the local Cartesian box is fundamentally different even from those in the nearly Cartesian box ($H_0/R_0=0.01$).
-We speculate that this is because the Cartesian shearing box approximation cannot consider the radial variation of epicycle frequency (see Section \ref{sec:rdepkapp}).
+We speculate that this is because the Cartesian shearing box approximation cannot consider the radial variation of epicyclic frequency (see Section \ref{sec:rdepkapp}).
 Additionally, the magnitudes of the variation rates are systematically larger in the cylindrical simulations.
 This is expected to cause the larger temporal variability observed in the cylindrical simulations (Figure \ref{fig:alphaM_tevol}).